ClementDreptin/ModdingResources/DLL/HookingFunctions/hooking-functions.md

 MW2 has a function called `SV_ExecuteClientCommand` that monitors button inputs.
 Hooking it is going to allow us to know when the user presses or releases a button.
 We are just going to print the command passed to the function in the killfeed, it's up to you to imagine what you can do with it!

+> [!NOTE]
-**Note**: Commands passed to `SV_ExecuteClientCommand` are not always explicit strings.
+> Commands passed to `SV_ExecuteClientCommand` are not always explicit strings.
 For button events, the string has the following format: `n <number>`.
 There are two events per button, a button pressed event and a button released event, the event numbers for one button are consecutive.
 For example, the dpad left pressed event is `n 19` and the dpad left released event is `n 20`.

 First, we need to create our detour pointer and hook function: